 A list of emergency debates held in the House of Commons since 1979.Jump to full report >>

 This list notes successful applications for emergency debates in the House of Commons and provides a link to the debate in Hansard.
-Applications for emergency debates made since June 2012 are noted in a separate tab of the Excel spreadsheet.
+Applications for emergency debates made since June 2012 are noted in the Excel spreadsheet.

 An emergency debate is called at short notice on a subject of a "specific and important matter that should have urgent consideration".

 MPs can apply to the Speaker for permission to hold a debate on a topic not scheduled in the week’s business* under the rules of Standing Order (SO) No. 24.
 If the Speaker is satisfied that the subject fulfils the criteria set out in SO No. 24, the Member has three minutes following question time (and any urgent questions or ministerial statements) to make their case to the House.

 *Note: Parliamentary business is announced by the Leader of the House each Thursday following oral questions.
 This is usually 10.30am but may be later if there are ministerial statements and/or an emergency debate.

 If the House agrees to the request for an emergency debate, the Speaker announces when the debate will be held and for how long.
 The debate may be held on the same day the application is made but is usually held on the following day.

 Please send any comments or corrections to: Parliamentary Information Lists Editor, Parliament & Constitution Centre, House of Commons, London SW1A OAA.